 Season 10 of The Curse of Oak Island is off to a good start.

-They also continue to drill bore holes in the Money Pit area looking for shafts and tunnels.
-They are currently following a tunnel toward the Garden Shaft.
+They also continued to drill bore holes in the Money Pit area looking for shafts and tunnels.
+They are following a tunnel toward the Garden Shaft.
 During the drilling of a shaft near the Garden shaft, bubbles started coming up and generated some excitement.

 They collected some water from where the bubbles were coming up to test for evidence of gold.
 They also collected water from the bore hole for analysis.

 Late in the episode they talked about a rehabilitation program for the Garden Shaft that will allow them to go underground in their quest for the source of the gold in the water.

 They took a look at the jewelry piece they found in the episode last week.
 It was found that it was a cloak pin with a glass jewel.
 This is an older technology which dates back before the money pit was found.

 The small rectangular metal piece found in the season premier was looked at and it is possibly a barter piece that dates back more that 500 years.